Taxable Benefits, Tax Credits, and Deductions

 To add additional non-refundable tax credits, (such as a disability tax credit) you can enter the amount in the fields as shown in the following screenshot.
 The amount entered in the additional non-refundable tax credits field is:

-• automatically multiplied by the lowest tax rate to calculate the amount to reduce the federal and provincial tax
+• automatically multiplied by the lowest tax rate to calculate the amount to reduce the federal and/or provincial tax.

-• applied for all years of the projection (unless you enter a From Age or To Age to reflect that the credit will begin some year in the future, or that it's expected to stop in a future year) and indexed with the inflation rate that you have entered
+• applied for all years of the projection (unless you enter a From Age or To Age to reflect that the credit will begin some year in the future, or that it's expected to stop in a future year).

 To see the impact of the additional tax credits on the federal and provincial taxes, view the Tax Breakdown table.
 From the Planning page, click the blue icon at the top of the Total Tax column.